alekseyl/me-redis/README.md

 pipeline and transactions.
 So inside pipelined call it may not deliver a completely equal behaviour.

-me_mget has an additional double me_mget_p in case you need to use it with futures.
+me_mget has a method double me_mget_p in case you need to use it with futures.

 ### ZipKeys and ZipValues
 As I already mention if you want to use custom prefix regex